 Getting to a point where you can buy a car with cash is more accessible than most people think.
 Rather than trading your car in when you pay off your loan, keep your car as long as possible.
 Then, take your old car payment and put it in a savings account each month.

 When your car is no longer reliable enough to keep, use the cash in your account to buy a cash car.
 It may not be the best, but find something reliable.
 Then, continue saving money for your next vehicle.
 With each purchase, you can hopefully upgrade to a nicer car.

 If you don’t have the cash to buy a car today, don’t worry.
 You have other options, too.

 If you can’t get a car loan or don’t want to get one for whatever reason, you could consider a personal loan.
 This is unsecured debt, which means you’ll usually pay a higher interest rate.

-The Federal Reserve found two-year personal loan interest rates were 9.5% in the second quarter of 2020.
+The Federal Reserve found two-year personal loan interest rates were 11.23% in the second quarter of 2023.
 This is higher than car loan interest rates but lower than credit card interest rates.
-Here are a couple of tools you may want to consider using if you’re searching for a personal loan.

 Or get an auto loan